mohammedbilal09/zomato_landing_page/README.md

 # zomato_landing_page
-This is a clone of zomato landing page
+This is a clone/replication  of zomato.com landing page